alexcg1/my-first-jina-app/chapters/all_in_one.md

 This tutorial guides you through building your own neural search app using the [Jina framework](https://github.com/jina-ai/jina/).
 Don't worry if you're new to machine learning or search.
 We'll spell it all out right here.

+**Warning:** If you don't like South Park or its general use of language, turn back now!
+While we don't swear in this tutorial, the dataset contains naughty words that might pop during your search.

 ![](./images/jinabox-southpark.gif)

 Our example program will be a simple neural search engine for text.
 It will take a user's typed input, and return a list of lines from South Park that match most closely.